The Australia Government has announced a number of measures to support employers affected by the COVID-19 situation.

 This fact sheet provides information about support for employers, businesses who need to hire staff, and businesses who want to help their employees who have been retrenched:

 Apprentices and Trainees

-The Australian Government is supporting small business to retain their apprentices and trainees through wage subsidies.
-Find out about Supporting Apprentices and Trainees and Boosting Apprenticeship Commencements.
-Further information is also available at the Australian Apprenticeships website.
+The Australian Government is supporting business to take on new or recommencing apprentices and trainees through the Boosting Apprenticeship Commencements wage subsidy.
+Further information is available at the Australian Apprenticeships website.

 Looking to hire?

 While many businesses have been adversely affected by COVID-19 and are reducing their workforces, there are some areas of the economy which have an increased demand for workers.
 In this rapidly changing jobs market the Australian Government has increased the support available for businesses looking to hire.